-Issues Questions DMTDP ☑ Is there an approved DMTDP? ☑ What changes would different stakeholder groups like to see the DMTDP bring about?
-Human ☑ What are the capacity and human resource requirements for M& Resource District? ✓ How many DPCU staff lack the requisite M&E skills?
+Issues Questions SMTDP Is there an approved SMTDP?
+What changes would different stakeholder groups like to see the SMTDP bring about?
+Human What are the capacity and human resource requirements for M&E in the Resource MDA?
+How many PPMED staff lack the requisite M&E skills?
 What training will be required?
-E.g. Courses on: ✓ Monitoring and Evaluation ☑ Development Planning ☑ Team and consensus building techniques ☐ Database management and other computer programs ☑ Report writing ✓ Facilitation skills ☑ Etc. Does the district have its entire DPCU staff? ☑ What technical support (consultancy services) will be required? ☑ Is there a vehicle for M&E?
+E.g. Courses on: ✓ Monitoring and Evaluation ✓ Development Planning ☐ Team and consensus building techniques ☐ Database management and other computer programs ☑ Report writing ✓ Facilitation skills ☑ Etc. Does the sector have its entire PPMED staff?
+What technical support (consultancy services) will be required?
+Is there a vehicle for M&E?
 Management ☑ What M&E information must be stored - when, how and for whom?
-Information ✓ What level of computerization is required?
-Systems (MIS) ✓ Are there enough computers and accessories (printers, scanners, LCD Projector, etc.)? ☑ What expertise will be required to set up the information management T ' system?
-Logistics ☑ Is there a documentation centre (with periodicals, acts and legislative instruments, development plans, guidelines, manuals, etc.)? ☑ What is the situation with regards to office space, incentives, , etc. ☑ Are there photocopiers, flip charts, etc. Stakeholders ✓ How is the skill base of the stakeholders identified and their ability to Stakenoluers contribute to the M&E plan preparation and implementation Recommen- ✓ What are the solutions for the challenges identified? dations w hat are the solutions for the chancinges identified? uations
+Information ☑ What level of computerization is required?
+Systems (MIS) ✓ Are there enough computers and accessories (printers, scanners, LCD Projector, etc.)? ☑ What expertise will be required to set up the information management system?
+Logistics Is there a documentation centre (with periodicals, acts and legislative instruments, development plans, guidelines, manuals, etc.)?
+Are there enough computers and accessories (printers, scanne Projector, etc.)?
+What is the situation with regards to office space, incentives, etc. C4alvah aldare Are there photocopiers, flip charts, etc. Stakeholders How is the M&E skill base of the stakeholders identified and their ability to Dagamer contribute to the M&E plan preparation and implementation Recommen- dations What are the solutions for the challenges identified? uations